juicebox-systems/juicebox-sdk/rust/cli/tokens/README.md

 Create an auth token for a given tenant.

 ```
-Usage: tokens create <USER> <TENANT> <REALM> <KEY> <VERSION> [SCOPE]
+Usage: tokens create [OPTIONS] --user <USER> --tenant <TENANT> --realm <REALM> --key <KEY> --version <VERSION> --algorithm <ALGORITHM>

-Arguments:
-  <USER>     An alphanumeric user ID that this token should be valid for
-  <TENANT>   An alphanumeric tenant ID
-  <REALM>    The ID of the realm, as a hex string, that the token should be valid for
-  <KEY>      The key, as a hex string, that the token should be signed with
-  <VERSION>  The integer version of the signing key
-  [SCOPE]    The scope to include in the token [default: user]

 Options:
+  -u, --user <USER>            An alphanumeric user ID that this token should be valid for
+  -t, --tenant <TENANT>        An alphanumeric tenant ID
+  -r, --realm <REALM>          The ID of the realm, as a hex string, that the token should be valid for
+  -k, --key <KEY>              The key, as a hex string, that the token should be signed with
+  -v, --version <VERSION>      The integer version of the signing key
+  -a, --algorithm <ALGORITHM>  The algorithm of the signing key [possible values: rs256, hs256, ed-dsa]
+  -s, --scope <SCOPE>          The scope to include in the token [default: user]
-  -h, --help  Print help
+  -h, --help                   Print help (see more with '--help')
 ```

 # Validate